Laube Technology

 1. What is titanium coil used for?

-Titanium coil is commonly used in industries such as aerospace, chemical processing, medical, marine, and industrial manufacturing.
+Titanium coil is commonly used in industries such as aerospace, chemical processing, medical (titanium for wheel chairs), marine, and industrial manufacturing.
 It’s valued for its high strength-to-weight ratio, corrosion resistance, and excellent formability.

 2. Can you cut titanium coil to custom lengths or widths?